calledit/google_form_javascript_css/README.md

 * Customizing the look and style of the form.
 * Hiding or showing questions based on earlier answerd questions.
 * Adding tracking to google forms like google analytics.
-* Detecting when users fill out questions but dont submit the from.
+* Detecting when users fill out questions but dont submit the form.

 ## Usage